tuura/shutters/README.md

-# Wake-up equations for Process-windows
+# Shutters - Wake-up equations for Process-windows
 This tool reads `markings` extension files (produced by a process windows mining tool), and generates the wakeup condition for each window, as well as the wakeup marking conditions for the places in each window.
 The tool uses `espresso` logic minimizer for synthesis of the obtained conditions.

 ### How to install the tool